dgelven1/Udacity-Self-Driving-Car-/CarND-LaneLines-P1/README.md

 My pipeline consisted of 5 steps.

-1. I converted the original image into grayscale
+1. The original image was converted to grayscale
 <img src="examples/gray_img.jpg" width="480" alt="Combined Image" />

-2. I smooth the grayscale image using a Gaussian filter using a kernal size of 5
+2. The grayscale was then smoothed using a Gaussian filter using a kernal size of 5
 <img src="examples/gray_img.jpg" width="480" alt="Combined Image" />